vfarcic/devops24/manuscript/04-helm.md

 svc.yaml
 ```

-The templates are written in the [Go template language](https://golang.org/pkg/text/template/) extended with add-on functions from the [Sprig library](https://github.com/Masterminds/sprig) and a few others specific to Helm.
+The templates are written in [Go template language](https://golang.org/pkg/text/template/) extended with add-on functions from [Sprig library](https://github.com/Masterminds/sprig) and a few others specific to Helm.
 Don't worry if you are new to Go.
 You will not need to learn it.
 For most use-cases, a few templating rules are more than enough for most of the use-cases.
 With time, you might decide to "go crazy" and learn everything templating offers.
 That time is not today.

 When Helm renders the Chart, it'll pass all the files in the `templates` directory through its templating engine.